rajeshrv2020/CarND-Traffic-Sign-Classifier-Project/README.md

 | 8 | Fully Connected | Input = 84.
 Output = 43. |
 |   | Classifier | |

+##### The Reason for choosing 4 convolution layer

+I tried out the following architecture before arriving this

+* LeNet Standard architecture + Max Pooling

+       I chose max pooling instead of average pooling since the input dataset are low resolution images and average pooling would add blur to the image.

+![alt text][image15]

+For Epoch =10, Training Accuracy = 0.946 -- Validation Accuracy = 0.914

+i felt that Validation accuracy not meeting requirement of 0.93.

+So i tried running the training for Epoch=20

+![alt text][image16]

+Eventhough Training Accuracy = 0.982 -- Validation Accuracy = 0.966 seems reasonable, i wanted to understand what benefits **Dropout** could add to the network.

+** 4 Conolution layer with 2 layer of Max pooling with Dropout **

+![alt text][image17]

+For Epoch=10: Training Accuracy = 0.919  Validation Accuracy = 0.966

+Just went ahead to see the results for Epoch=20,

+![alt text][image18]

+Training Accuracy = 0.982 -- Validation Accuracy = 0.983

+The results were comparitively better with **dropout**.

+So, I chose to continue to use 4 Convolution layers, 2 layers of Max pooling with dropout.

 <br>

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.